iurii-m/Wi-Fi_gun/README.md

 # The Wi-Fi Gun Project

-This project is devoted to the modeling and constructing the narrow beam antenna for the wi-fi frequency range.
+This project is devoted to the modeling and constructing the narrow beam antenna for the Wi-Fi frequency range.
 The project was inspired by the Kreosan youtube video:

 https://www.youtube.com/watch?v=s-MKhffuPzM&vl=en